 Increase developer confidence with a great Django test suite

-How to write tests for your Django applications that boost your team, and are actually useful.
+How to write tests for your Django applications that are painless and productive.django coding leadership python

 With comprehensive tests, developers have higher confidence when pushing changes.
 I’ve seen firsthand in my own teams that good tests can boost development velocity as a direct result of a better developer experience.

 In this article, I’ll share my own experiences in building useful tests for Django applications, from the basics to the best possible execution.
 If you’re using Django or building with it in your organization, you might like to read the rest of my Django series.

 Tests are extremely important.
 Far beyond simply letting you know if a function works, tests can form the basis of your team’s understanding of how your application is intended to work.

 Here’s the main goal: if you hit your head and forgot everything about how your application works tomorrow, you should be able to regain most of your understanding by reading and running the tests you write today.

 Here are some questions that may be helpful to ask as you decide what to test:

 - What is our customer supposed to be able to do?

 - What is our customer not supposed to be able to do?

 - What should this method, view, or logical flow achieve?